smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

 #### Description

 Claims the admin role for a token contract.
-This task allows the user to claim admin either through the `owner()` function or the `getCCIPAdmin()` function if the token contract is configured with a CCIP admin.
+This task allows the user to claim admin through the `getCCIPAdmin()` function.

 #### Usage